abhijit-pamarty/Finite-Element-Methods/README.md

 # Finite-Element-Methods
 A collection of random experiments in finite element methods.
+Includes other random stuff too.